helium/HIP/0047-increase-dkg-penalty.md

 # Success Metrics

-Success of this change will result in fewer epochs that are exceed 35 blocks and fewer repeat failures in the same election cycle when there is a failure..
+Success of this change will result in fewer epochs that are exceed 35 blocks and fewer repeat failures in the same election cycle when there is a failure.